 If you choose to boost your level of vitamin D by exposing your skin to sunlight during spring and summer, make sure that it does not burn.
 Aim to spend short periods exposing your skin to sunlight daily, particularly between 11am and 3pm.

-- Check the table above and your country's advice – when do you need to use a vitamin D supplement?
+- Check the public health advice in your country – when do you need to use a vitamin D supplement?

-- Vitamin D3 from lichen and vitamin D2 are vegan-friendly
+- Vegan supplements contain vitamin D3 from lichen or vitamin D2

 Need more information?
 Read our detailed PDF.

 You can compare your diet to our guidelines using the free VNutrition app.
 Please note – our VNutrition app requires an update to ensure its compatible on the latest devices, therefore it is temporarily unavailable.
 We apologise for any inconvenience caused.
 In the meantime, please visit our meal planning checklist, which can help you to ensure that your nutrition is on track.

 These are general guidelines about nutrition.
 If you have dietary concerns, please talk to your doctor about seeing a dietitian.
 Discussing the use of supplements with a health professional will help to ensure that they are suitable for you or your child.